Home>Authors, literary agents and VAT: a quick guide [updated for 2021]

 Authors dealing with UK publishers should add VAT to any fees for services, royalties and advances.
 Most UK publishers operate self-billing systems so will deal with the necessary paperwork.

-Authors dealing with non-EU publishers do not need to add VAT as this income is outside the scope.
+Authors dealing with non-UK publishers do not need to add VAT as this income is outside the scope.

 The position for VAT registered literary agents

-Literary agents should charge VAT on their commission to a UK-based author where the publisher is based in the UK or the EU.
+Literary agents should charge VAT on their commission to a UK-based author where the publisher is based in the UK.

-Where the publisher is outside the EU, the agent’s services to a UK-based author are zero-rated, so no VAT should be charged.
+Where the publisher is outside the UK, the agent’s services to a UK-based author are zero-rated, so no VAT should be charged.

-Literary agents who act for an author based outside the EU can treat their commission as ‘outside the scope of VAT’ and no UK VAT is charged.
+Literary agents who act for an author based outside the UK can treat their commission as ‘outside the scope of VAT’ and no UK VAT is charged.